hphelion/documentation/moonshot/prepare.releasenotes.md

 ####Installation####

-* Once a region is created, you cannot reduce its size.
+Once a region is created, you cannot reduce its size.

 ####Provisioning####

-* After you de-provision a bulk node, the topology sometimes continues to display the "PROCESSING" state for a lengthy period of time.
+After you de-provision a bulk node, the topology sometimes continues to display the "PROCESSING" state in the Administration Dashboard for a lengthy period of time.
 You can resolve this issue by increasing the timeout value of the IPMI driver:

 1. Edit
  `/usr/share/pyshared/nova/virt/baremetal/MoonshotIPMI.py’`